rickosborne/cascades/md/18-2-8-daybreak.md

 _Hang on just a few more seconds._

-Even though debris continued to fall into me it felt far away.
+Even though debris continued to fall into me, it felt far away.
 I couldn't hear anything over the kettle drums in my head.

 _Just hang—_